Procedural Justice Training: Crisis De-Escalation and Confronting Racial Bias

 Prior Service, Cleveland Heights Police Department

-  Law Enforcement’s Role in Mass Gatherings, Protests and Riots
+Law Enforcement’s Role in Mass Gatherings, Protests and Riots (one hour)

 Presents standard procedures for managing emergency operations in the field during mass gatherings, protests and riots.
 This includes, but is not limited to: understanding the First Amendment rights of citizens and the media; how to enforce the law while protecting the rights of citizens and the media; and demonstrating, understanding and explaining the duties and responsibilities of a supervisor and line officer during these incidents.

 Commander (retired), Cleveland Division of Police